-- 56. For the purposes of this chapter, "State entity" means any of the following persons, agencies, bodies or institutions: - 1° any public body or government agency within the meaning of the Auditor General Act (chapter V-5.01); - 2° the Université du Québec and its constituent universities, research institutes and superior schools within the meaning of the Act respecting the Université du Québec (chapter U-1); - 3° any university-level institution referred to in paragraphs 1 to 11 of section 1 of the Act respecting educational institutions at the university level (chapter E-14.1), other than those mentioned in paragraph 2; - 4° any general and vocational college established under the General and Vocational Colleges Act (chapter C-29); - 5° any school board governed by the Education Act (chapter I-13.3) or the Education Act for Cree, Inuit and Naskapi Native Persons (chapter I-14) or the Comité de gestion de la taxe scolaire de l'île de Montréal;
+- 56. For the purposes of this chapter, "State entity" means any of the following persons, agencies, bodies or institutions: - 1° any public body or government agency within the meaning of the Auditor General Act (chapter V-5.01); - 2° the Université du Québec and its constituent universities, research institutes and superior schools within the meaning of the Act respecting the Université du Québec (chapter U-1); - 3° any university-level institution referred to in paragraphs 1 to 11 of section 1 of the Act respecting educational institutions at the university level (chapter E-14.1), other than those mentioned in paragraph 2; - 4° any general and vocational college established under the General and Vocational Colleges Act (chapter C-29); - 5° any school service centre governed by the Education Act (chapter I-13.3), any school board governed by the Education Act for Cree, Inuit and Naskapi Native Persons (chapter I-14) or the Comité de gestion de la taxe scolaire de l'île de Montréal;

-- 6° any private institution accredited for purposes of subsidies under the Act respecting private education (chapter E-9.1); - 7° any other educational institution more than half of whose expenditures are provided for in the budgetary estimates tabled in the National Assembly otherwise than under a transferred appropriation; - 8° any public or private institution that is a party to an agreement referred to in the Act respecting health services and social services (chapter S-4.2); - 9° the regional council established under the Act respecting health services and social services for Cree Native persons (chapter S-5); - 10° any municipality or any body referred to in sections 18 or 19 of the Act respecting the Pension Plan of Elected Municipal Officers (chapter R-9.3); - 11° the James Bay Regional Administration and any delegate organization referred to in section 126.4 of the Municipal Powers Act (chapter C-47.1); and - 12° any agency described in paragraph 4 of section 4 of the Lobbying Transparency and Ethics Act (chapter T-11.011). - 57.
-Former Cabinet Ministers must conduct themselves so as not to obtain undue benefit from their prior office. - 58.
-Former Cabinet Ministers must not disclose confidential information obtained in or in connection with the carrying out of the duties of office, and must not give advice to any person based on information not available to the public, obtained in or in connection with the carrying out of the duties of office. - 59.
-Cabinet Ministers who acted in connection with a proceeding, negotiation or other transaction may not act for or on behalf of anyone else in the same proceeding, negotiation or other transaction after leaving office. - 60.
-Cabinet Ministers may not, in the two years after they leave office, - 1o accept any appointment to a board of directors or as a member of any body, agency, enterprise or other entity that is not a State entity and with which they had official, direct and significant dealings in the year preceding the cessation in office, or accept employment, a position or any other post within such an entity; and - 2° unless they are still Members and subject to the prohibition set out in section 14, intervene on behalf of anyone else with any department or other State entity with which they had official, direct and significant dealings in the year preceding their cessation in office. - 61.
-A Cabinet Minister in office must, upon discovering that another person who is subject to this chapter is violating a provision of section 59 or paragraph 2 of section 60 in connection with a proceeding, negotiation or other transaction, abstain from dealing with that person within the context of the proceeding, negotiation or other transaction, and inform the Ethics Commissioner in writing.
-The Cabinet Minister must also see to it that the Minister's staff and the personnel of the department or any State entity under the Minister's responsibility also abstain from dealing with that person within the context of the proceeding, negotiation or other transaction.
+- 6° any private institution accredited for purposes of subsidies under the Act respecting private education (chapter E-9.1); - 7° any other educational institution more than half of whose expenditures are provided for in the budgetary estimates tabled in the National Assembly otherwise than under a transferred appropriation; - 8° any public or private institution that is a party to an agreement referred to in the Act respecting health services and social services (chapter S-4.2); - 9° the regional council established under the Act respecting health services and social services for Cree Native persons (chapter S-5); - 10° any municipality or any body referred to in sections 18 or 19 of the Act respecting the Pension Plan of Elected Municipal Officers (chapter R-9.3); - 11° the James Bay Regional Administration and any delegate organization referred to in section 126.4 of the Municipal Powers Act (chapter C-47.1); and - 12° any agency described in paragraph 4 of section 4 of the Lobbying Transparency and Ethics Act (chapter T-11.011).